 - For each person you are researching, send us the following information from the index listing: the person’s Name, Date of Death and Death Claim Number from the Index.

-- Send your check, along with your name, telephone number, postal address, e-mail address (if applicable) and the relevant names, dates of death and claim numbers to firstname.lastname@example.org or to:
+- Send your request with your name, telephone number, postal address, email address and the relevant names, dates of death and claim numbers to firstname.lastname@example.org or to:

 University Archives & Special Collections

 If you prefer to receive the records as electronic PDF (scanned) files, indicate that in your request and be sure to include your email address.